4mp3R/jirino/README.md

 ## Usage
 Run Jirino wihtout arguments to show the usage banner that'll list all the possibile arguments and features :)

+## Tests
+You can run unit and doc tests with `mix test`

+## Documentation
+You can generate documentation for all modules and functions by running `mix docs`